Waldbröl: Location

 The town is located on the slopes of the Nutscheid range of hills and is part of the Bergisches Land Nature Park.
 It is about 64 km east of the city of Cologne.

 Neighbouring municipalities

-The town of Waldbröl itself is much larger than the municipal centres of all its neighbouring municipalities and serves as their local shopping town and source of local services.
-Beginning with Reichshof in the North and moving on clockwise, the neighbouring municipalities are Morsbach, Windeck, Ruppichteroth and Nümbrecht.
+The neighbouring municipalities of Waldbröl are, clockwise starting in the north, Reichshof, Morsbach, Wissen (Sieg), Windeck, Ruppichteroth and Nümbrecht.

+The market town of Waldbröl is home to a hospital, secondary schools, and shopping facilities.

+Waldbröl is therefore the main town in an area of around 65,000 inhabitants, that stretches from Bruchermühle in the north to Herchen in the south and from Ruppichteroth in the west to Friesenhagen in the east.

 Municipal subdivisions

 In addition to Waldbröl itself, which has a population of about 11,000, there are 64 separate sub-districts:

 History

 In 1131, the place was mentioned for the first time, as Waltprugele in a papal deed of ownership for the St. Cassius abbey in Bonn.
 In this document Pope Innocent II confirmed the Church's ownership and the ecclesiastical tithe (which later evolved into land tax and wealth tax).
 Back then, this housing estate belonged to the sphere of influence of the first counts of Berg, as well as of the first counts of Sayn.
 In the same year, construction began on a new Protestant church, whose steeple survives to the present day.

 In 1174, Waldbröl came under the governance of Homburg, which was owned by the counts of Sayn.
 However, the property situation between the counts of Berg and of Sayn remained controversial.

 The first reference to a Waldbröl citizen was in a document of 1212, when a priest named Wolradu resided there and made a donation to St. Michael's abbey in the Berg county.

 In 1261, the knightly Isengarten dynasty was mentioned for the first time, followed by Diezenkausen in 1300 and Beuinghausen in 1323.
 They were long term ministers of the counts of Sayn and Berg and had received fiefs from them in the area of the modern town.

 In 1314, Waldbröl experienced an epidemic plague and a big famine.
 The first modern districts of Waldbröl were mentioned in 1316.

 In 1575, almost all today's districts were drawn on the map by Arnoldus Mercator.

 By the Treaty of Siegburg, Waldbröl went to the duchy of Berg and was attributed to the Windeck authority.
 When Johann Wilhelm, the last duke of Berg-Mark, died in 1609, the Treaty of Xanten attributed the Berg County (including Waldbröl) to the duchy of Pfalz-Neuburg of the Wittelsbach family.

 Between 1816 and 1932, the town of Waldbröl was the residence of the head of the district authority and seat of the Prussian Administrative District of Waldbröl existing at that time.

 On 15 December 1906 the extension of the Wiehl Valley railroad was brought on steam from Wiehl to Waldbröl, linking Waldbröl to the German railway network.